 Resources for travelling in the Czech Republic: The Czech Tourism Board has an excellent website with helpful info and travel tips.

-Disclosure: My trip was subsidized by the Czech Tourism Board, the Spa Hotel Thermal and the Hotel Imperial.
+Disclosure: My trip was subsidized by the Czech Tourism Board.
 All opinions and goat/deer confusions are my own.